 Texting and driving is a huge problem due to its potential for causing distracted driving and accidents.
-Safety is key when you’re behind the wheel and in order to remain aware of your surroundings and any hazards that may appear while driving, you full attention needs to be on the road rather than on technology that can overload your brain and affecting your ability to drive safely.
-If you’re not paying attention, then you are a potential hazard on the road and not only are you putting yourself at risk, but also other drivers around you.
+Safety is key when you're behind the wheel and to remain aware of your surroundings and any hazards that may appear while driving, your full attention needs to be on the road rather than on technology that can overload your brain and affecting your ability to drive safely.
+If you're not paying attention, you are a potential hazard on the road and not only are you putting yourself at risk and other drivers around you.

-If you’re driving and having a conversation, you’re therefore prioritising the importance of someone chatting to you about what you’re doing later this evening than road safety, which then makes you become at risk of having an accident.
-If you’re distracted while driving then this also means that you’re likely to take longer to react to hazards on the road or maybe even miss hazards altogether.
-Don’t let your hands-free phone distract you and affect your decision making or driving performance as you could cause yourself to be at risk of a crash.
+If you're driving and having a conversation, you're therefore prioritising the importance of someone chatting to you about what you're doing later this evening than road safety, which then makes you become at risk of having an accident.
+If you're distracted while driving, you're likely to take longer to react to hazards on the road or maybe even miss hazards altogether.
+Don't let your hands-free phone distract you and affect your decision making or driving performance as you could cause yourself to be at risk of a crash.

 But, are hands-free phones more dangerous than talking to your fellow passengers while driving?
 If having a conversation on your hands-free phone is dangerous then surely having a conversation in person with someone while you're driving is just as dangerous.
 Perhaps not.
 Phone conversations have the potential to be more distracting, for example, when you're talking on the phone to someone, you don't have the same visual environment, unless the person on the phone is driving to of course, which can cause distractions for the driver who may be trying to visualise something that perhaps the person on the phone is talking about and the driver is also not able to pause a phone conversation if needed to concentrate more on the road if it's necessary.